Maringouin, Louisiana

 Maringouin is a town in Iberville Parish, Louisiana, United States.
 The population was 1,098 at the 2010 census, down from 1,262 at the 2000 census.
 At the 2020 population estimates program, its population was 966.
 It is part of the Baton Rouge metropolitan statistical area.

 Etymology

-The name, which is Cajun French in origin and means "mosquito", is pronounced mah-ring-gwin.
+The name, which is Louisiana Creole in origin and means "mosquito", is pronounced mah-ring-gwin.